minblock/compute/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Ovo Core has been updated to make use of this.
+Compute Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Ovo Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Compute Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Ovo Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Compute Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running ovod must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running computed must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running ovod to the same group and setting permissions appropriately.
-On Debian-based systems the user running ovod can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running computed to the same group and setting permissions appropriately.
+On Debian-based systems the user running computed can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.